Washington Internal Medicine

 Internal Medicine & Primary Care Practice located in Chantilly, VA & Springfield, VA

 Immigration physicals are an essential exam for people who want to live in the United States, but only a few, select medical providers have the special certification to offer this type of exam.
 At Washington Internal Medicine, experienced physician Sohan R. Varma, MD, is a civil surgeon with special authorization to perform immigration physicals.
-If you’re applying for a green card, call the Chantilly, Virginia, office or click on the online booking link.
+If you’re applying for a green card, call the Springfield, Virginia or Chantilly, Virginia, office or click on the online booking link.

 Immigration Physicals Q & A